yduf/bestq/README.md

 where _sharpness_ is relative to other images in the list, same for _noise_.

-This information gives qualitative metrics one can use to estimate the quality of images in the list, without relying only on the dimension of the images or their file size.
+This information gives qualitative metrics one can use to estimate the quality of the underlying image data, without relying only on the dimension of the images or their file size.